jreslock/terraform-provider-docs-local/README.md

 A tool for managing local copies of Terraform provider documentation.
 This tool helps you maintain local copies of Terraform provider documentation for offline access and browsing.

+Shout out to and inspiration from @pbnj for creating [terradoc](https://github.com/pbnj/terradoc) which is where I got the idea for this project originally.

 ## Features

 - Clone and maintain local copies of Terraform provider documentation